All Episodes

 So here's the question.

-Uh give us time.
+Give us time.

 Which MSNBC anchor should resign to make room for a minority host?

-Chris Matthews, Tucker Carlson, or Keith Olberman.
+Chris Matthews, Tucker Carlson, or Keith Olbermann?

-Which of those three, which MSNBC anchor should resign to make room for a minority host out of the goodness of their hearts to follow their beliefs, to show leadership, to show how this is done.
+Which of those three, which MSNBC anchor should resign to make room for a minority host out of the goodness of their hearts to follow their beliefs, to show leadership, to show how this is done?

-Telling everybody else we need more minorities here and there.
+Telling everybody else, we need more minorities here and there.

 We need them at MSNBC.